Financial-Times/content-rw-neo4j/README.md

 A successful PUT results in 200.

+**PLEASE NOTE:**

+We  are only interested in pieces of Content that can be annotated therefore we only want to ingest/write pieces of Content that have a body.

+If the incoming JSON doesn't have a body then we ignore it and only log that we are ignoring while returning a 204

-TODO: Do we want batches for say large scale historical loads of content? => We run queries in batches.
+We run queries in batches.
 If a batch fails, all failing requests will get a 500 server error response.

 Invalid json body input, or uuids that don't match between the path and the body will result in a 400 bad request response.